 There is no best time to travel to Sapa mountains, it all depends on what do you want to see.
 We were there by the end of March, the rice terraces were being filled with water, warm weather and sunny days.
 If you want to see the terraces full of water and people working on them the best time to travel to Sapa is April and May, the flowers will be blooming and the weather is pleasant.

 For green rice fields, June is the best time to trekking in Sapa mountains, but be prepared for rain and hot weather.
 July and August are not so wet but still hot.
-September is the best time to see the Sapa Mountains changing colours, on the terraces you can spot all shades of green, yellow and golden.
-The weather is nice, but town and mountains get packed, this is high season in Sapa.
+September is the best time to see the Sapa Mountains changing colors, on the terraces you can spot all shades of green, yellow and golden.
+The weather is nice, but the town and mountains get packed, this is high season in Sapa.

 December to January is winter with heavy snow.
 Nature and mountains are beautiful, but it’s hard to enjoy the outdoors.